User Tools

 • select External maps:

-• browse your device internal storage or SD card
+• browse your device's internal storage or SD card

 • select the map file (or the whole directory with external map(s)) and confirm

 • the map emerges in the Map manager Offline tab in a folder named after the map file's parent directory.
-The directory emerges as a new folder bellow the default Maps folder Offline tab.
+The directory appears as a new folder below, the default Maps folder Offline tab.

 Supported Map Formats

-There is a huge amount of map file formats and Locus Map is proud to be one of a few to support so many of them:
+There is a huge amount of map file formats, and Locus Map is proud to be one of the few to support so many of them:

 • MBT - MBTiles is SQLite based map format, maintained by MapBox company.

 • RMAP - an undocumented map format.
-Support by Locus Map is limited and not all projections and map format versions are working.
+Support by Locus Map is limited, and not all projections and map format versions work.

 • IMG - Garmin maps format.
-Locus is able to work with non-paid and unlocked maps in this format but is not able to detect their coverage - therefore some map features like auto-load or Quick map switch do not work with them.
+To some extent, Locus Map can work with non-paid and unlocked maps in this format, but it is not able to detect their coverage; therefore, some map features like auto-load or Quick map switch do not work with them.

-• MapsForge (*.map) - The MapsForge project is aimed on support of OpenStreetMap based Android applications.
-It provides its own binary format for OSM data enabling applications to render their own maps on the fly from raw information.
+• MapsForge (*.map) - The MapsForge project is aimed on supporting OpenStreetMap-based Android applications.
+It provides its own binary format for OSM data, enabling applications to render their own maps on the fly from raw information.
 More on MapsForge homepage.

 • OruxMaps - SQL-based format of maps designed for the OruxMaps application.